Quickstart Guides: Arduino IDE 2

 Now type in the package index URL.

-How to install a new core
+How to install a new Arduino package or update an existing one

 Linux systems